saranyas-creator/TeleRobotics-Command/logger.md

 spdlog is a high-performance C++ logging library used to record application events during runtime.

-The TeleRobotics software uses spdlog as the central logging framework to capture system events, communication status, warnings, errors, and debugging information.
+The Software Services module uses spdlog as the central logging framework to capture system events, communication status, warnings, errors, and debugging information.

 All logs are written to: